Environmental Services Privacy Notice

 How your data is used

-We will only use your data for the specific purpose of ensuring environmental services are correctly undertaken and to ensure we can contact you, as necessary, in regard to Environmental Services queries such as; garden waste, recycling and household waste, abandoned vehicles, and fly-tipping.
+We will only use your data for the specific purpose of ensuring environmental services are correctly undertaken and to ensure we can contact you, as necessary, in regard to Environmental Services such as; bin collections, garden waste services, street cleansing, grounds maintenance, abandoned vehicles, and fly-tipping.

 Images may be captured using in-cab technology by waste contractor crews to provide evidence of contamination and failure to present bins for collection.
 These images will be held, stored, and erased in accordance with the in-cab DPIA.